zammad/zammad-user-documentation/extras/profile-and-settings.rst

          the permissions to those areas.

 Sign out
    Finished working with Zammad?
-Use the sign out button to destroy your user session.
+Use the sign out button to end your user session.

    .. hint::

-      If you didn't tick "Remember me" during login or used a Third-Party login, your Session automatically gets invalid if you close and reopen your Browser.
+      If you didn't tick "Remember me" during login or used a third party login, your session will automatically be invalidated if you close and reopen your browser.

 .. _user-profile-settings: